Securing Industrial IoT: There is no simple answer

 There are lots of terms thrown around these days, such as: Internet of Things (IoT), Industrial Controls Systems (ICS), Operational Technology (OT).
 What this means is that there are billions of interconnected consumer devices and industrial systems, not running a traditional computer operating system.
-This number dwarfs the number of traditional computer systems and it is predicted to grow to tens of billions of connected devices by 2020.
+This number dwarfs the number of traditional computer systems and it is predicted to grow to tens of billions of connected devices by next year, so securing the industrial internet of things became a priority.
 The Industrial IoT could be defined as the subset of endpoints on our enterprise networks, which include building automation, industrial controls, sensors and embedded systems.
 Having spent nearly two decades in a manufacturing environment, I feel confident in saying that the number of Industrial IoT devices already outnumber traditional computer systems on our enterprise networks.

 Automation technologies and machine to machine (M2M) communications hold great promise for streamlining processes, improving quality and efficiency in industry.
 The benefits of these systems should be recognized, but so should the risk they bring to the table.